MartinGamesCZ/Newtonium/README.md

 newtonium build
 ```

-This will create a file called dist.AppImage, which you can run and distribute.
+This will create a binary, which you can run and distribute.

 ## Project structure
 There are two main folders in the project:
-- `src` - Contains the source code of the project - your functions for interactions with hardware, window management and so on.
+- `src` - Contains the source code of the project
-- `src/view` - Contains the source code of the UI - Next.JS project (only static exports are supported, you can use IPC for interacting with hardware)

 MORE INFO ON GITHUB: [MartinGamesCZ/Newtonium](https://github.com/MartinGamesCZ/Newtonium)